A female black widow spider (Photo from the Wikipedia Commons)

 Generally, only females are cause for concern.
 Even then the small amount of venom they produce gets quickly diluted by the human body.
 A black widow bite can, however, cause severe pain at the bite site and lead to painful muscle contractions.
 Although these bites are generally not life-threatening for healthy adults, medical attention should always be sought following a black widow bite — particularly for children and the elderly.

-Now that we've allayed your fears (we hope!), read on and learn more about this amazing insect.
+Now that we've allayed your fears (we hope!), read on and learn more about this amazing arachnid.

 It's all in the name